KennyHuangChina/Skywalk/Docs/House.md

 			* Id    		int		// id
 			* Property		string	// property name
 			* PropertyAddr	string	// property address
-			* Bedrooms		int		// bathrooms quantity
+			* Bedrooms		int		// bedrooms quantity
 			* LivingRooms	int		// living room quantity
 			* Bathrooms		int		// bathroom quantity
 			* Acreage		int		// the exact acreage of house license, 100 times than real value, so it should be devided by 100 before using, for example, value 9848 mean 98.48 square meters